Available in Nexus Repository OSS and Nexus Repository Pro

 Corresponds to the collection of distinguished names used as the base for user entries.
-This DN is relative to the Search Base.
+This DN is relative to the Search Base DN.
 For example, if your users are all contained in

-ou=users,dc=sonatype,dc=com and you specified a Search Base of
+ou=users,dc=sonatype,dc=com and you specified a Search Base DN of

 dc=sonatype,dc=com, you use a value of

 Check the box if True.
 Uncheck if False.
-Values are true if there is a tree below the Base DN that can contain user entries and false if all users are contain within the specified Base DN.
+Values are true if there is a tree below the User relative DN field that can contain user entries and false if all users are contained within the specified User relative DN.
 For example, if all users are in

 ou=users,dc=sonatype,dc=com this field should be False.
 If users can appear in organizational units within organizational units such as